Anyone challenging one-China policy will pay heavy price: Wang Yi | International

 Responding to questions on Wang's remarks, Chinese Foreign Ministry spokesman Zhao Lijian told a media briefing here on Monday that the anti-China forces in the Czech republic deliberately impinge upon China' sovereignty and blatantly interfere in China's internal affairs.
 "We express strong condemnation and grave concern over such negative acts as Taiwan is an inalienable part of China.

-“To avoid harming overall bilateral relations, we also have the solemn message to the Taiwan authorities and anti-China forces behind the scenes manipulating Vystrcil.
-Any political manipulation and attempts to create Taiwan’s independence is bound to fail,” Zhao added..
+"To avoid harming overall bilateral relations, we also have the solemn message to the Taiwan authorities and anti-China forces behind the scenes manipulating Vystrcil.
+Any political manipulation and attempts to create Taiwan's independence is bound to fail," Zhao added.
+Later, Chinese Vice Foreign Minister Qin Gang summoned Czech Republic's Ambassador to China Vladmir Tomsik to lodge a strong protest against Vystrcil's visit to Taiwan, the foreign ministry said in a statement.

+Qin said that regardless of China's firm opposition and solemn representation, for his own personal gains, Vystrcil is visiting Taiwan island tempted by the Taiwan authority and instigated by anti-China forces.
+This is blatant support to the separatists on the island that has severely violated China's sovereignty and domestic affairs.
+China strongly condemns the move, Global Times quoted the statement as saying.

 ALSO READ